1. Who can apply?

 4. When should I book my flight to Israel?

-Due to national restrictions in Israel and around the world due to the pandemic, please wait to purchase your flight until you receive approval from your Bridges for Peace national office.
+Due to travel restrictions in Israel and around the world because of the pandemic, please wait to purchase your flight until you receive approval from your Bridges for Peace national office.
 The only other requirements before you purchase your flight are to pay your $150 USD deposit and to understand the Call to Zion arrivals & departures policy as detailed in the registration form.

 5. Do I need to purchase my own insurance?